Simply put, your roof protects your home

 Bending and Roll Forming

-Roll-forming and bending of COLORBOND® steel should preferably be done without the use of
+Roll-forming and bending of COLORBOND® steel should preferably be done without the use of a lubricant.

 Do not use kerosene or distillate on COLORBOND® steel, as they soften the paint film.